ARK reopens in time for latest cold spell

-A frigid cold front stunned almost 400 sea turtles in the Coastal Bend, 250 of which were rehabilitated at the Amos Rehabilitation Keep in Port Aransas.
-ARK reopened the day of the cold snap, Jan.
+Frigid winter weather along the Texas coast stunned a record number of sea turtles, most of which were found in the Coastal Bend and taken to Amos Rehabilitation Keep.
+ARK reopened the day of the second cold snap, Jan.
 5, after its own rehabilitation following damage from Hurricane Harvey in August 2017.
-All the turtles were released into the Gulf of Mexico on Jan.
-7 after recovering.

 Beachgoers and anglers who are not trained in marine wildlife rescue are asked to call (866) TURTLE-5 when they find a troubled turtle.